 The appropriate priority for conducting PrHAs must be determined using all of the criteria identified in this paragraph, i.e., the extent of the process hazards (catastrophic potential), the age of the process, the number of potentially exposed employees, and the operating history.
 Other appropriate factors may also be considered, such as normal delays to allow for capital improvements to be made.
 Documentation should demonstrate the underlying rationale for the prioritization.

-56. How does the percentage requirement for completion of PrHAs apply when a site has only one or two covered processes?
+56. What is the time requirement for completion of PrHAs for newly covered processes?